 Many high profile Italian and European companies use our services and treatments.

-Electroless nickel plating is a chemical process of nickel-phosphorus alloy deposition performed by dipping the substrate in a nickel salt aqueous solution.
-It allows machined components of complex geometries to be coated by depositing a metal film of uniform thickness over the entire surface.
+Electroless nickel plating is a chemical process of nickel-phosphorus alloy deposition performed by immersion in a nickel salt aqueous solution.
+It allows machined components having complex geometries to be coated with a metallic film, with uniform thickness over the entire surface.

 Thanks to its characteristics and the possibility of plating all metals, it is the most widely used coating in the mechanical engineering sector.More information

-Anodizing is an electrolytic process that allows the formation of a film of oxide on the surface of aluminium alloy parts.
+Anodizing is an electrolytic process that allows the formation of a oxide film on the surface of aluminium alloy parts.
 This is the most widely used treatment on aluminium because it imparts excellent surface properties at limited cost.

 The anodizing types most widely used in industry are clear anodizing and hard anodizing, and they differ in terms of both surface characteristics and treatment processes.